 Kathy graduated from William and Mary, where she earned teaching certificates in secondary mathematics and English.
 She homeschooled her son for grades 4 to 12, taught junior high math in public school, taught algebra, composition, and geometry courses for homeschooled teens, and gives seminars for adults internationally.

 Locally, she remains involved in homeschooling.
 She moderates a private online group for Northern Virginian homeschoolers with children with special needs.
-(Write for information.)
+(Use the contact form for information.)

-Apart from her work with parents of students with special needs, she is assistant administrator at CHESS – Centreville Homeschool Enrichment Support Services, which provides a la carte classes for homeschooled teens, but does not give chess lessons.
+Though not part of her work with special needs, Kathy is assistant administrator at CHESS – Centreville Homeschool Enrichment Support Services, which provides a la carte classes for homeschooled teens, but does not give chess lessons.
 (CHESS is not designed for teens with special needs, although a few have successfully taken classes there.)

 Kathy belongs to and recommends the following national organizations:

 - HSLDA – the Home School Legal Defense Association

 - LDA – the Learning Disabilities Association,

 - CHADD – Children and Adults with Attention-Deficit/Hyperactive Disorder, and